 I made my McMullan’s Irish Nachos with my Best Homemade Potato Chips.
 They’re deep-fried and out of this world delish.
 You can make them or you can bake the potato chips in the oven as I did for these Irish Pub Nachos.
 Or maybe you’ll want to buy a good brand of chips.
 Something that will stand up, like a crispy Kettle Chip.
 It’s your call.

 If you use leftover Corned Beef, this is super easy to make.
-Just add the corned beef, a little of the broth from cooking it into a skillet.
-Heat it up and let the corned beef get all soft then let the broth evaporate so the edges get a little crispy.
+Just add the corned beef, and little of the broth from cooking it into a skillet.
+Heat it up and let the corned beef soften.
+Let the broth evaporate so the edges get a little crispy.
 You’ll see it “frizzle” or kind of dance around in the hot skillet and curl up.

-The recipe itself is so super simple; just layer ingredients.
-If doing a big batch, go about halfway and stick it in the oven to get melty, pull it out and add the rest.
-If doing this in individual servings, you don’t have to do that.
-Either way, bake until the cheese is hot and melty and garnish!
+The recipe itself is super simple; just layer ingredients.
+If doing a big batch, go about halfway up and stick it in the oven to get melty, pull it out, and add the rest of the ingredients.
+If doing this in individual servings, you don’t have to do that coz they’re small enough to melt all the way through.
+Either way, bake until the cheese is hot and melty, and then garnish the heck out of them!

 You can shortcut this recipe with some good Kettle Chips; try to buy them on sale.
 You won’t use as much as you think; about half a package made the huge mound shown in these pics.

-The larger cost here is the cheese, and for meltability, you can’t beat the good old grocery store cheese.
-It goes on sale regularly and can be frozen, although it will get drier and crumbly, so it’s not so good for slicing or eating out of hand after being frozen but will work for recipes like this.
+The larger cost here is the cheese, and for great meltability, you can’t beat the good old grocery store cheese.
+It goes on sale regularly.

 If you want to go higher end, look for a couple of good Irish Cheeses to use here or maybe something like a Vermont Cheddar.
-Check Costco; they usually have something at a reasonable price for the quality.
+Check your buyer’s club; they usually have something at a reasonable price for the quality.
+If you’re not a member, take a look at Aldi or Lidl; the discount stores have come a long way.

 Mollie